 Parents with sole physical custody have the right to have the child at home with the parent.
 However, the rights of the parent include parenting time, so long as this parenting time benefits the child as well.
 If both parents as described above had shared physical custody, then a court may hold that such a move would be detrimental to Corey.

-If you have any questions about issues involved in family law, child law, child custody law, or other issues, you should contact a competent family law attorney licensed to practice law in the Commonwealth of Massachusetts.
+Looking for an experienced family law attorney or an Andover divorce lawyer?
+Have questions about issues involved in family law, child law, child custody law, or other issues?
+You should contact a competent family law attorney licensed to practice law in the Commonwealth of Massachusetts.
 Our experienced professionals may be able to work on behalf of you.
 Please contact our offices at your earliest convenience by phone at (866) 995-6663 or complete a contact form on our website.
 We will return your inquiry with prompt attention.